 Leadership Overview

-California State University has 5 executives leading key functions including strategy, information technology, audit, board operations, and executive leadership.
+California State University has 5 executives leading key functions including administrative strategy, information technology, audit advisory, board operations, and academic leadership.

 Leadership Roles at California State University